Azure/azure-powershell/documentation/platyps-help.md

 ```
 then the markdown files will be generated from the information in the MAML file (found in the module) **and** using reflection on the cmdlet implementation in the module.

+#### NOTE

+Some cmdlets have examples containing rows and columns of information after the PowerShell commands and remarks.
+For example:

+    ### --------------------------  Example 1: Get capabilities for the current subscription for a region  --------------------------
+    @{paragraph=PS C:\\\>}

+    ```
+    PS C:\> Get-AzureRmSqlCapability -LocationName "Central US"
+    ```

+    This command returns the capabilities for SQL Database on the current subscription for the Central US region.

+    Location                : Central US
+    Status                  : Available
+    SupportedServerVersions : {12.0, 2.0}

+However, the format of these rows and columns are not preserved when platyPS generates the MAML.
+In order to avoid this issue, please move the rows and columns into the code block of the example; this is how help for core PowerShell modules is written.

+After making these changes, the resulting markdown would look like the following:

+    ### --------------------------  Example 1: Get capabilities for the current subscription for a region  --------------------------
+    @{paragraph=PS C:\\\>}

+    ```
+    PS C:\> Get-AzureRmSqlCapability -LocationName "Central US"

+    Location                : Central US
+    Status                  : Available
+    SupportedServerVersions : {12.0, 2.0}
+    ```

+    This command returns the capabilities for SQL Database on the current subscription for the Central US region.

+Making these changes will allow the table to preserve the format when the MAML is displayed in the PowerShell window.

 ### Updating markdown

 Once you have created the markdown files for each cmdlet, you must make sure to keep them up to date based on changes to the cmdlets.